Fifth Grade Health, Hygiene and Human Development Education Curriculum

 Day two: Single gender class.
-Same gender classroom teacher when possible, Mrs. Wierl or Mr. Blessing.
+Same gender classroom teacher when possible, Mrs. Wierl or physical education teacher.
 (45 minutes)

 Review of Day 1.:

 Students will learn about the changes that take place in their own bodies by viewing the DVD: You, Your body and Puberty, (Human Relations Media, 2005) and/or the Proctor and Gamble video " Always Changing" (original editions)

 Some of the topics that will be discussed include:

 Day three: Single gender class.
-Same gender classroom teacher when possible, Mrs. Wierl or Mr. Blessing.
+Same gender classroom teacher when possible, Mrs. Wierl or physical education teacher.
 (45 minutes)

 Students who have learned about their own gender will get a shorter review of the opposite gender.

 Students will view the PowerPoint presentation, “Always Changing”.
 The girls will receive a small kit including a sample sanitary product and a small deodorant with a booklet describing the changes occurring during puberty

 The boys receive a small booklet describing the changes occurring during puberty and a sample of deodorant provided by Proctor and Gamble.